Case Study: Yerrrspace Pop-Up Series

 Overview & Objective

-The YerrrSpace Pop-Up Series was a six-event cultural program spotlighting Jersey City’s creative entrepreneurs and performing artists.
+The YerrrSpace Pop-Up Series was a six-event cultural program spotlighting Jersey City’s local businesses and performing artists.
 The series paired musicians and local businesses to co-curate themed performance showcases.
 Each event was designed as a dynamic intersection of art, commerce, and community—centering marginalized voices and transforming live performances into immersive storytelling and small business activities.
-By fostering artist-entrepreneur collaborations and reinvesting resources into the local creative economy, YeeerSpace aimed to strengthen economic pathways, promote cultural pride, and amplify the stories of Jersey City’s Black, Brown, and immigrant communities.
+By fostering artist-entrepreneur collaborations and reinvesting resources into the local creative economy, YerrrSpace aimed to strengthen economic pathways, promote cultural pride, and amplify the stories of Jersey City’s communities.

 Strategy & Execution